 My discovery center is all about math and science.

-I had to add a colorful Science banner to my science table.
+I had to add a colorful Science banner to my Science table.
 It also points out to families where we are doing our science explorations!

-Read all about the science center HERE and grab the Parts of a Scientist Chart and Discovery Pages!
+Read all about the Science center HERE and grab the Parts of a Scientist Chart and Discovery Pages!

 Don’t you always want to know what’s inside the fridge?
-We have empty bottles (colored with paint to match what it is), plastic food, eggs and cupcakes made with model magic, and paper waffles pancakes inside box!
+We have empty bottles (colored with paint to match what it is), plastic food, eggs and cupcakes made with model magic, and paper waffles and pancakes inside the box!
 Look at all the environmental print students are exposed to when you use real containers!

-This is my new bulletin board outside my classroom and I just had to make another banner for it too.
+This is my new bulletin board outside my classroom, and I just had to make another banner for it, too.
 I am going to put up picture of students “learning in action”.
 I want families to see that we are learning through play and play is POWERFUL!